Deutsche Reichsbahn (East Germany)

-The Deutsche Reichsbahn (DR; /de/, lit.
-'German Realm Railways') was the state-owned railways in the German Democratic Republic (East Germany) from 1949 and 1990, and the New States after German reunification until 1 January 1994.
+Deutsche Reichsbahn (DR; /de/, lit.
+'German Realm Railways') was the state-owned railway in the German Democratic Republic (East Germany) from 1949 and 1990, and the New States after German reunification until 1 January 1994.
 It was operated by the Ministry for Transport and was the largest employer in East Germany.

 The DR was formed from Deutsche Reichsbahn assets in the Soviet occupation zone as a separate entity from the Deutsche Bundesbahn (DB) in West Germany.
 It was responsible for passenger and freight railway services in East Germany and certain locations in West Berlin.
-Both the DR and DB continued as separate entities in reunified Germany until 1994, when they merged to form the Deutsche Bahn.
+Both DR and DB continued as separate entities in reunified Germany until 1994, when they merged to form Deutsche Bahn.